Why buy — or sell — online courses?

 It’s not a problem for any teacher with a loyal student base.

-I've been selling courses for 12 years, putting my paid content on Youtube (unlisted videos) and Google Docs.
-No problems with piracy!
+I’ve been selling courses for 16 years, and all my content (and courses) are uncopyrighted, and yet, no problems with piracy!

 Again the main thing is to have a sense of connection to an audience.
 If they care about you, they’ll respect your need to keep the content private.